Greg Grunberg: Career

 He also voices Ant-Man in the animated series The Super Hero Squad Show.
 Grunberg was featured on the May/June 2009 cover of Making Music magazine.
 On May 17, 2010, Grunberg announced that he would be joining the cast of Love Bites.

 He took up a minor role in the 2011 neo-noir detective videogame L.A.
 Noire, in which he provided both voice and facial motion capture as murder suspect Hugo Moller.
 On November 7, 2011, he appeared as a guest star on an episode of the TV series Hawaii Five-0 with former Heroes co-star Masi Oka.
 He also appeared as a special guest star on the March 14, 2012, episode of the TV series Psych.

 In 2013, Grunberg appeared in one episode during the first season of the TV series Masters of Sex as the character Gene Moretti, a rich business man.
 The part was expanded in 2014 to 4 episodes during the second season.

-In February 2016, it was revealed that Grunberg will co-host a late night talk show with Kevin Smith titled Geeking Out on AMC.
+In February 2016, Grunberg co-hosted a late night talk show with Kevin Smith titled Geeking Out on AMC.

 Since 2019, Grunberg has been a recurring guest star on the syndicated game show 25 Words or Less.

-In 2021, he appeared as a guest star on an episode of 9-1-1: Lone Star in the role of a father fighting for the life of his son, who suffers from epilepsy.
+In 2021, he appeared as a guest star on an episode of 9-1-1: Lone Star in the role of a father fighting for the life of his son, who has epilepsy.
 This echoes Grunberg's real life activism due to his own son's epilepsy.

 Personal life

 In 1992, Grunberg married Elizabeth Dawn Wershow.
-They have three children: Jake, Ben, and Sam.
-Jake has epilepsy, which has inspired Grunberg to take an active role in raising awareness of the neurological disorder and raising funds for research.
+They have three children, one of whom has epilepsy, which has inspired Grunberg to take an active role in raising awareness of the neurological disorder and raising funds for research.

 He often organizes charity efforts to raise funds for the Pediatric Epilepsy Project in Los Angeles.
-In the past, this has included events such as an auction of guitars handpainted by celebrities such as Donald Trump, Pink and Grunberg's Alias co-stars Jennifer Garner and Michael Vartan as well as concerts by the Band From TV that includes Grunberg and Hugh Laurie and an online auction of cartoons drawn of his Heroes costars.
+In the past, this has included events such as an auction of guitars handpainted by celebrities such as Donald Trump, Pink and Grunberg's Alias co-stars Jennifer Garner and Michael Vartan.

-In March 2007, Greg served as the chair of the first National Walk for Epilepsy, presented by the Epilepsy Foundation.
+In March 2007, Grunberg served as the chair of the first National Walk for Epilepsy, presented by the Epilepsy Foundation.

-In 2009, Grunberg launched Talk About It, a website dedicated to epilepsy education and awareness, featuring many of Greg's co-stars and celebrity friends, including Garner, Larter, Pasdar, Ramamurthy, Ventimiglia, Panettiere, as well as Zachary Quinto, Chris Pine, Dr. Drew Pinsky, Ron Rifkin, and John Mayer.
+In 2009, Grunberg launched Talk About It, a website dedicated to epilepsy education and awareness, featuring many of his co-stars and celebrity friends, including Garner, Larter, Pasdar, Ramamurthy, Ventimiglia, and Panettiere, as well as Zachary Quinto, Chris Pine, Drew Pinsky, Ron Rifkin, and John Mayer.
 The site features Grunberg interviewing top epilepsy experts on the need to talk more about epilepsy, and includes a section for people all over the world to talk about it.